The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     "transactionId": "d290f1ee-6c54-4b01-90e6-d701748f0851"
     }

 Why do I need to save the `transactionId`?
 After the collection of all commands the game service will execute the commands in order of the gameloop. for the execution the gameservice is sending these commands to the executing service, in our case to the trading service.
-The trading service will execute the command and buy that generate a Robot wich belongs to your player.
+The trading service will execute the command and buy that generate a Robot which belongs to your player.

 After creating that robot the trading service issues an event.
 You can filter out that event from the kafka channel `trades` by using the `transactionId` you saved earlier.
 The playload of that event will include the `robotId` you need to issue a movement command.

 >**example header**